jpweber/labeler/README.md

 `excludes` - tags that may be applied to an instance that you wish to exclude from being applied as labels.
 In the example some common starter values are provided.

+## Limitations
+* Currently aws is the only provider supported.
+* If a tag on an instance changes after it has joined the cluster.
+Labeler will not update the node labels.
+It _only_ applies labels when a node joins a cluster.

+## Build
+Dependencies are managed by https://github.com/golang/dep , however the `vendor` dir is commited with the depdencies for easy building with out dep.

+To build just the binary `go build` will work.
+To build the docker image you can use the included multi-stage build Dockerfile `docker build -t <name of image> .`